 - Scholarships available on individual basis; email email@example.com to inquire

 - 20 authors will be selected to participate

 - Applications and supporting documents must be in English

 - Waitlist will be created and offered in order of receipt of applications for any open slots

 - You must be 18 years of age or older to participate

 - You must have internet access as this is an online program that will use Canvas, Zoom, Slack, and email

-- An informal, 350-word biographical letter regarding why this intensive interests you and what you hope to get out of it.
-Please don’t sweat this too much as your writing sample will be given the most weight.
+- An informal, 350-word biographical letter regarding why this intensive is of interest to you and what you hope to get out of it.

 - A brief list of possible subjects for your manuscript.
 (Please, no more than three.)
 Include why you have chosen this person and what resources you plan on using to obtain factual content.